-To be shown identification.
-To be treated courteously To be able to discuss the findings of any inspections and to receive advice and guidance.
-To receive details of the inspection detailing any breaches of the law, with a clear distinction being made between recommendations of Best Practice and any action necessary to comply with the law, local by-laws and licence conditions.
-To be given an appropriate timescale to take any action necessary to comply with action is taken unless immediate action is required. ☐ To be given reasons for immediate action at the time it is taken and to receive written confirmation within 10 working days. ☐ To be treated in a consistent and fair way in accordance with statutory Codes of Practice and Government guidance. ☐ To be notified in writing of any rights of appeal against formal action at the time it is taken.
+☐ To be allowed to discuss any relevant circumstances before any formal enforce ement action is taken unless immediate action is required.

+☐ To be given reasons for immediate action at the time it is taken and to receive written confirmation within 10 working days. ☐ To be treated in a consistent and fair way in accordance with statutory Codes of Practice and Government guidance. $\hfill\square$ To be notified in writing of any rights of appeal against formal action at the time it is taken.
 5. What Powers do Officers have and what action will they take?
 Powers vary with different licensed activities but the following are applicable to all: - □ Officers can take photographs and videotape activities; they can ask questions and inspect premises, vehicles and records.
 You must not obstruct these actions.
 The action they take will include one or more of the following: - (i) Take no enforcement action.
 When the premises are found to be satisfactory.
 This will be confirmed in writing. (ii) Take informal enforcement action.
 When there is no serious breach of the law.
 This may be done by offering oral or written advice, issuing requests and giving verbal warnings. (iii) Take formal enforcement action but not prosecution.
 When, in the officer's opinion, a license condition is not being followed, a local by-law is not being adhered to, or a minor non-compliance with the law is observed, or when a prosecution is not in the public's interest This may include is the sending of formal letters, a formal interview by the officer or with the Licensing Committee, suspension of the licence, or revocation of the licence. (iv) Take formal enforcement action through prosecution.
 When in an Officer's opinion, an offence has been committed and there is sufficient evidence to initiate a prosecution, he/she shall take into account a number of factors in accordance with the Code for Crown Prosecutors before deciding to prosecute.
-These factors may include: - ☐ The seriousness of the alleged offence. ☐ The history of the business or individual. ☐ The willingness of the business or individual to prevent a recurrence of the problem and co-operate with officers. ☐ Whether it is in the public interest to prosecute.
+These factors may include: - ☐ The seriousness of the alleged offence. ☐ The history of the business or individual. ☐ The willingness of the business or individual to prevent a recurrence of the problem and co-operate with officers. □ Whether it is in the public interest to prosecute.